phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 			}];
 		}

-When you are caching tokens however, you should be aware that they are set to expire.
-When this happens you must catch the 404 result from the server and handle it accordingly.
-The easiest way to accomplish this is by adding a service filter onto the client.
+Note: This data is sensitive, and it should be stored encrypted for safety in case the phone gets stolen.

+Todo: Show code for handling an expired token: Service filter onto the client.
 For details you can see [Handling Expired Tokens](http://www.thejoyofcode.com/Handling_expired_tokens_in_your_application_Day_11_.aspx).

 <h2><a name="errors"></a><span class="short-header">Error handling</span>How to: Handle errors</h2>